Burnsoft/Settings-Swipe/README.markdown

 ##To use

-1. Once launched simple choose which settings to have added to your local notification centre
+1. Once launched simply choose which settings you want to have added to your local notification centre
 2. Hit save.
-3. That's it.
+3. No step 3.
+Shortcuts can now be accessed from anywhere.

 You may have to adjust the number of notifications that your device can show from within your device settings.
 Default is 5 and the maximum to you can display is 10.
-I like to re-order the notifications so this is at the top.
+I like to re-order the notifications so this app is at the top.

-The notifications won't keep appearing at the top of your screen when you set them and will be available until you clear them. (so likely there for a long time ;-) )

 I had already localised the settings names for the original app into French, Spanish, German, Italian and Spanish, so I've included the lot in this project.

+**Note** - The notifications won't keep appearing at the top of your screen when you set them and will be available until you clear them.

+I've not yet upgraded to the latest 5.0 betas, but I'm told that these shortcuts will **no longer work** in future firmware releases.

 ##History